ravendb/docs/Documentation/4.0/Raven.Documentation.Pages/server/configuration/server-etl-configuration.markdown

 ###### Default Value : null

 If not set or set to null - use provider's default.
-Can be overriden by setting *CommandTimeout* property value in SQL ETL configuration
+Can be overridden by setting *CommandTimeout* property value in SQL ETL configuration

 <br><br>